filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 ### Install Homebrew

-We recommend that MacOS users use [Homebrew](https://brew.sh) to install each of the necessary packages.
+We recommend that macOS users use [Homebrew](https://brew.sh) to install each of the necessary packages.

 1. Use the command `brew install` to install the following packages: